ocean-tracking-network/node-manager-training/_episodes/20_movers_notebooks.md

 teaching: 60
 exercises: 0
 questions:
+- "What are considered of moving platforms.
+What are the use cases?"
-- "How do I load moving platform missings, telemetry data, and detections into the Database?"
+- "How do I load moving platform missing metadata, telemetry data, and detections into the Database?"

 objectives:
 - "Understand the workflow for moving platform workflow in the OTN system"
 - "Learn how to use the `Movers` notebooks"
 keypoints:
-- TODO "Its important to handle errors when they come up as they can have implications on detections"
+- TODO: a list of technologies are supported by the Moving Platform workflow such as Liquid Robotics Wave glider, Teledyne Webb Research Slocum glider, short deployments (hours) down a line of traps, etc.
 - TODO "OTN finishes off detections Issues by running Matching and sensor tag processing"
 ---